hashgraph/hedera-services/docs/design/alias-configuration.md

 ## Cases

+### CryptoCreate

+With ED key:
+- CryptoCreate with ED key and no alias specified in the tx body: the resulting account will have `key` = `ED key` and no alias;
+- CryptoCreate with ED key and `ED key alias` specified in the tx body: validate that the key and alias match; create an account with `key` = `ED key` and `alias` = `ED key alias`;

+With EC key:
+**Always validate the 0.0.ECDSA alias format is missing from the alias map as well as the calculated evm_address alias format**

+- CryptoCreate with EC key and no alias specified in the tx body: the resulting account will have `key` = `EC key` and `alias` = `evmAddress` derived from the EC key;
+- CryptoCreate with EC key and `EC Key` alias specified in the tx body: validate that the key and alias match; the resulting account will have `key` = `EC key`, `alias` = `EC key alias` + we will automatically calculate the `evmAddress` derived from the EC key and store it in the in-memory structure;
+- CryptoCreate with EC key and `evmAddress alias` specified in the tx body: first we validate that the alias can be derived from the EC key; the resulting account will have `key` = `EC Key` and `alias` = `evmAddress`;
+- CryptoCreate with no key and `evmAddress alias` specified in the tx body: this is lazy create 1/2: a hollow account with only alias = `evmAddress` will be created; lazy create 2/2 is required before the account can sign transactions;

+### CryptoTransfer

 - Crypto Transfer Transaction to EVM address alias should create an account with its alias field set to the EVM address and its key will be empty (to be populated by a signed transaction as part of lazy account create)
 - For any type of signed transaction coming after an initial Crypto Transfer to EVM address e.g. (CryptoTransfer, ContractCreate, ContractCall, EthereumTransaction, TokenAssociation):
   - We need to extract the public key from signature with extractSig